Is a Venezuelan gang growing in the US? Colorado feels the threat.

 | AURORA, COLO.

-Alleged Venezuelan gang activity around Denver is stirring public concern here in Colorado and across the United States – amplifying election-year questions about effects of unauthorized immigration that reach far beyond America’s southern border.
+Suspected Venezuelan gang activity around Denver is stirring public concern here in Colorado and across the United States – amplifying election-year questions about effects of unauthorized immigration that reach far beyond America’s southern border.

-In recent days, local and federal officials here have increasingly gone on record about the alleged presence of the gang, called Tren de Aragua.
+In recent days, local and federal officials here have increasingly gone on record about what they describe as the reputed presence of the gang, called Tren de Aragua.

 Why We Wrote ThisA story focused on

 When dealing with gangs, local officials are tasked with maintaining public safety without fearmongering.
-In Colorado, that ethos is being tested by the alleged presence of a Venezuelan gang.
+In Colorado, that ethos is being tested by the reputed presence of a Venezuelan gang.

 As local officials offer conflicting narratives about the gang’s level of activity, police and politicians here are boosting efforts to address security concerns.
 Low-income residents, often other immigrants themselves, may be experiencing the harshest impacts, not just at the hands of criminals, but also in headlines that can cast doubt on whole neighborhoods or nationalities.